blackducksoftware/synopsys-detect/documentation/src/main/markdown/packagemgrs/python.md

 The Pipenv detector attempts to run on your project if either a Pipfile or Pipfile.lock file is found.

-The Pipenv detector requires Python and Pipenv executables:
+The Pipenv detector requires Python and Pipenv executables.

 * [solution_name] looks for python (or python3 if the python3 property is set to true) on $PATH.
 You can override this by setting the python path property.
 * [solution_name] looks for pipenv on $PATH.